C-Sim/weather-dashboard/README.md

 # weather-dashboard

-A simple calendar application that allows a user to save events for each hour of the day.
-The app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+A dashboard showing the current and forecast weather for a destination inputted by the user.
+The app retains the 6 most recent searches without duplication for easy access.

 [Deployed GitHub URL](https://c-sim.github.io/weather-dashboard/)